rmkatti/skymapper/README.rst

 the spectrophotometer, sky coverage is achieved by strategically pointing the spacecraft in desired directions.

-**skymapper Capabilities:**
+**Capabilities:**

-| Discretizes the sky into equal-area iso-latitude "sky pixels" defined by
+| 1) Discretizes the sky into equal-area iso-latitude "sky pixels" defined by
   the HEALPIX algorithm.
 |
-| Generates and/or reads in a list of pointing directions
+| 2) Generates and/or reads in a list of pointing directions
   parametrized by the polar, azimuthal, and axial angles of the axis passing through the center of Earth and the center of the FOV.
 |